stuartpb/petlogs/petlog-stukilla.md

 paired with stuffed elephant

-refiddled with all that stuff mentioned around when I originally enabled speakers
+refiddled with all that stuff mentioned around when I originally enabled speakers (somehow they'd re-muted), plus a bunch of of other channels I also unmuted that sounded like they might matter

 installed pavucontrol which I really should have done much earlier